jiuyingzhiyu/DDA2001-Introduction-to-Data-Science--25-Spring/Notes/Probability.md

 ## 4.2 Binomial Distribution

-A binomial distribution describes the number of successes in \(N\) independent Bernoulli trials.
+A binomial distribution describes the number of successes in $N$ independent Bernoulli trials.

 Notation: